dridritwo/auxent_adrien_groupomania/README.md

-# Groupomania, project 7 for Openclassrooms by Adrien Auxent
+# Groupomania back by Adrien Auxent

 Groupomania is a social network to share media and text between employees.
 This is a student project.